What is Telemedicine? Telehealth Benefits & Technology

 Author: Jared Rhoads

-Read CSC's report on telemedicine to learn the advantages and benefits of telemedicine and understand how telemedicine in healthcare will affect healthcare reform.
+Read CSC's report on telemedicine to learn the advantages and benefits, as well as the pros and cons of telemedicine, and understand how telemedicine in healthcare will affect healthcare reform.

 The Global Institute for Emerging Healthcare Practices is the applied research arm of CSC’s Healthcare Group.

 Healthcare reform in dozens of countries, including France, the United Kingdom, Australia, Chile, Canada, Taiwan, China and the United States, is generating dramatically new approaches to care delivery.
 Although the details and the level of maturity of the efforts differ across countries, the overall trends are universal: they reflect the need to contain costs while improving access and care quality, to overcome a shortage of providers, and to take care of a growing sicker and aging population.
 They are all built on a foundation that puts the citizens at the center and focuses on keeping them healthy, partly by encouraging them to become more active participants in their own health management.